backstage-dummy-org/babbage/README.md

 ### Metrics

-To see the metrics call the following command while babbage is running:
+To see the metrics note that the ENABLE_METRICS value must be set to Y when babbage starts up.
+Then call the following command while babbage is running:

 ```bash
 curl -s http://localhost:1234/metrics